open-mmlab/mmengine/docs/en/common_usage/set_interval.md

-# Setting the Frequency of Logging, Weight Saving, and Validation
+# Setting the Frequency of Logging, Checkpoint Saving, and Validation

 MMEngine supports two training modes, `EpochBased` based on epochs and `IterBased` based on the number of iterations.
 Both of these modes are used in downstream algorithm libraries such as [MMDetection](https://github.com/open-mmlab/mmdetection), which uses the `EpochBased` mode by default, and [MMSegmentation](https://github.com/open-mmlab/mmsegmentation), which uses the `IterBased` mode by default.